-We checked into Cote Sable, a luxury boutique hotel located beside the beach and in the centre of the action.
-The hotel has chic modern décor and large outdoor patio out front where you can eat breakfast, drink, have aperitifs and people watch.
-We dropped our bags, put on our robes and sat outside on our private terrace.
-Clarins toiletries line the sink in your room from the Clarins spa located in the hotel.
+When looking for accommodation, choose a place that is close to Boulevard de la Plage.
+You will have close access to beaches, restaurants and shops.
+Don’t book a place in Arcachon by mistake that is across the water!
+It also has a boulevard with the same name.We stayed at Cote Sable, a luxury boutique hotel located beside the beach and in the centre of the action.
+The hotel has a chic modern décor and large patio out front where you can eat breakfast or have aperitifs and some drinks and people watch.
+Right we when we arrived we dropped our bags, put on our robes and sat outside on our private terrace.
+Clarins products line the sink in your bathroom from the Clarins spa located in the hotel.

 We sat on the beach for hours while drinking champagne, eating cheese, crackers, and meats.
 The sunset over the vast Atlantic was picture perfect.
 There are many old eroding and graffitied WWII Bunkers alongside the beach you can sit in front of.

 This isn't a flea market, it's a Ferret market.
-Loads of vendors pack a small parking lot selling fashionable products such as colourful beach blankets, beautifully patterned dresses, linen shirts, housewares, and local food and wine.
+Loads of vendors pack a parking lot selling fashionable products, such as colourful beach blankets, beautifully patterned dresses, linen shirts, housewares, and local food and wine.
 I couldn't resist taking away two colourful dresses (priced at 35 Euros each), and a colourful beach blanket.
 Ari got a nice white linen shirt that will also serve well in Italy.

-We biked to the quaint town of L’herbe to eat lunch.
+We biked to the quaint town of L’Herbe to eat lunch.
 The beautiful fishing village is filled with colourful historic houses and seaside restaurants.
-We sat down and enjoyed more ocean fresh shrimp, oysters, and cold dry white wine.
+Enjoy some more ocean fresh shrimp, oysters, and cold dry white wine.